reasonml-old/rebel/README.md

 - `open`ing a third-party library to refer to its module that happens to have the same name as one of our first-party modules.
 - compile libraries with mixed `re`, `rei`, `ml` and `mli` files.
 - Symlinks.
+- third-party folders with kebab-case, snake_case, camelCase and CamelCase.

 ## Credits
 The whole Jane Street team for making Jenga and helping me understanding it.
 Also to the whole Reason team of course.